shivakumar5/empfetcher-goa-framework/README.md

  ![Alt text](screenshots/Add.png?raw=true "")

  * Update - Updates existing employee record
- It is not yet implemented due to time constrains. here, the multipart upload has to be implemented
+ It is **Not yet implemented** due to time constrains. here, the multipart upload has to be implemented.

  * List - Lists all the employee records
  ![Alt text](screenshots/List.png?raw=true "")